 The new recruits came flying out of the blocks in pre-season, winning the prestigious Milk Cup youth tournament in Northern Ireland.
-And in the final friendly match before the start of the new campaign, the Reds picked up a hard-fought 2-2 draw
+And in the final friendly match before the start of the new campaign, the Reds picked up a hard-fought 2-2 draw against Spurs on Saturday.

 "We’re looking for these boys to now become professionals.
 I’ve told all the boys to look at the Olympics and see how dedicated the athletes are."

 - U18s coach Paul McGuinness